NC lets more than 3,000 businesses reopen after appeal to be considered essential

 There are options for some frustrated owners, including petitioning the NC Department of Revenue to grant requests "if it determines that it is in the best interest of the State to have businesses continue operations in order to properly respond to this COVID-19 pandemic."

-Statewide, 4,544 businesses asked to be considered essential as of April 16; an I-Team analysis found 83% were granted approval, including but not limited to cleaning, maintenance and construction.
+Statewide, 4,544 businesses asked to be considered essential as of April 16; an I-Team analysis found 83 percent were granted approval, including but not limited to cleaning, maintenance and construction.
 Other businesses allowed include pet groomers, florists, furniture stores, vehicle repair shops and gun stores.

 Tobacco and vape shops, meanwhile, were generally denied, as were gyms and salons among others.